gdavisiv/Parallax-Website/README.md

 # Parallax-Website
- Creating a parallax effect on mouse moves from user input will turn the website into a reactive 3D landscape.
+ Creating a parallax effect based on mouse movement from user input.
+Doing so will turn the website into a reactive 2D-3D landscape.